aptech/docs/docs/CR-typecv.rst

 | 23 | structure pointer                     |
 +----+---------------------------------------+

-typecv will return the GAUSS missing value code if the symbol is not found, so it may be used to determine if a symbol is defined or not.
+:func:`typecv` will return the GAUSS missing value code if the symbol is not found, so it may be used to determine if a symbol is defined or not.